TurnOfAFriendlyCard/Domoticz-Rhasspy-Plugin/README.md

-## Goal
+# Goal
-This plugin captures Rhasspy voice requests and processes these requests within Domoticz.
+This plugin captures Rhasspy voice requests and processes these requests in Domoticz and speaks feedback via Rhasspy.

-## Description
+# Description
 **_Put on the light_**, **_what is the state of the washing machine_** or **_put the heating to 18 degrees_**.
 These are requests that can be processed with all kind of voice assistants.
 This plugin takes care that a voice request is actually processed within Domoticz.